Professor Kevin Keasey

 BA, MA & PhD (All Econ)

 Kevin has spent his academic career focusing on the four pillars of Leadership, Research and PhD Supervision, Curriculum Development and Teaching.
+In all of these activities he has been goal focused and achieved external recognition for his achievements.

 Between the periods of being Head, he founded the International Banking Institute (1997), the Centre for Advanced Studies in Finance (2005) and the Leeds Enterprise Centre (2009).